Looking for REO property or a foreclosure in YOUR area?

 For example, in California, banks are not required to give a Transfer Disclosure Statement,

 a document that normally requires sellers to reveal any defects they are knowledgeable of.

 By hiring Capital One Group, you can rest assured knowing all parties are fulfilling Florida state disclosure requirements.

-Is REO property in Boca Raton a bargain?
+Are REO properties in your area a bargain?

 It is commonly assumed that any REO must be a steal and a chance for easy money.
 This simply isn't true.
 You have to be very careful about buying a REO if your intent is to profit from the sale.
 While it's true that the bank is usually eager to offload it promptly, they are also motivated to get as much as they can for it.